WASHINGTON

 Secure critical funding today.
 PWS cannot wait to take action later.
 This settlement is the only opportunity to receive funds from 3M and DuPont.

-BENEFITS OF FILING FOR THE PHASE 2 SETTLEMENT?
+BENEFITS OF FILING FOR

 The Phase 2 Settlement offers vital financial and legal benefits to Washington’s municipalities.
 Below is an introduction to the core advantages: